Oink70/VerusPaperWallet/README.md

 ## Prerequisites

-The Verus Paperwallet generator incooperates different bits and pieces, some on board, some of which need to be preinstalled.
+The Verus Paperwallet generator incorporates different bits and pieces, some on board, some of which need to be preinstalled.
 As per usual, this guide is tailored to and has been tested on [`Debian 10 (Buster)`](https://debian.org) and thus should work on derivatives like Devuan or Ubuntu almost exactly the same.

 For daemon mode, a running and fully synced Verus daemon to get your data from is the most important prerequisite.
 A default `verusd` config and the `wallet.dat` file you want to generate Paperwallets off will do.
 The `verusd` RPC interface must be enabled and accessible, the `verus` CLI binary must be in the `${PATH}` variable of your terminal session.

 Besides that, update your software and install the required packages as shown in the snippet below.

-**NOTE**: You are supposed to use [`chromium`](https://www.chromium.org/Home) **without plugins in offline mode** to generate your paperwallet printouts. `firefox` [does **not** work](https://bugzilla.mozilla.org/show_bug.cgi?id=760436).
+**NOTE**: You are supposed to use [`chromium`](https://www.chromium.org/Home) **without plugins in offline mode** to generate your paperwallet printouts. `firefox` [does **not** work properly](https://bugzilla.mozilla.org/show_bug.cgi?id=760436).
 Other browsers may work but are untested and unsupported.

 ```bash
 apt update